 You can see the characteristic limestone rocks in the Andaman Sea right from your bed or own infinity pool if you decide to stay at the Six Senses Yao Noi, located on the island Koh Yao Noi about 45 minutes by speedboat from Phuket.
+This resort is also a close to Koh Phi Phi and Khao Phing Kan (James Bond Island), which are both great places to explore on a day trip.

 This resort has probably got the only infinity pool in the world from which you can view three countries.
 All at the same time in the same direction!
 Thailand right in front of you, Myanmar further back, and the mountains in the distance belong to Laos.
 Not to mention the Anantara Golden Triangle itself is pretty amazing too, with lots of great view spots.
 However if you decide to come during winter, be prepared for night temperatures of only 15°C (59°F), which Thailand usually isn’t known for.